StackArchitect/StackArchitect/README.md

   <img src="https://raw.githubusercontent.com/BrunnerLivio/brunnerlivio/master/images/noframes.gif" alt="Microsoft Internet Explorer" />
 </div>

-- **Updated:** Thu Mar 20 2025
+- **Updated:** Fri Mar 21 2025
-- **Quote of the Day:** *“The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.” – Seymour Cray*
+- **Quote of the Day:** *“Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.” – Brian Kernighan*